To make first foods, peel, scrub or prepare your chosen fruit or vegetables and cut into pieces.

 120g butternut squash, peeled and diced

-Boil the lentils in water until soft and steam the squash until tender.
+Boil the lentils in water until soft.
+Steam the squash until tender.
 Drain the lentils and add the squash to the sieve and place the sieve over a bowl.

 Baby Betsy’s Broccoli and Cauliflower purée